biscuitboost/yourbanger-fe/docs/CONTENT_STRATEGY.md

 ### Key Metrics to Monitor

-- Competitor ranking changes for "custom song gift", "personalized song"
+- Competitor ranking changes for "custom ", "personalized song"
 - New competitor landing pages or blog content
 - Competitor ad copy and offers
 - New entrants to the market